Church of the Holy Cross, Mwnt

 The Church of the Holy Cross (Eglwys y Grog) at Mwnt, Ceredigion, Wales, is a parish church and Grade I listed building dating probably from the 13th century.

 History

-The Church of the Holy Cross is an example of a medieval sailor's chapel of ease.
-The site is said to have been used since the Age of the Saints, but the present building is probably 14th century.
-It has an example of a 12th or 13th century font made of Preseli stone.
+The Church of the Holy Cross is an example of a medieval sailors' chapel of ease.
+The site is said to have been used since the Age of the Saints, but the present building is probably 13th-century.
+It has an example of a 12th- or 13th-century font made of Preseli stone.
 Mwnt was a civil parish in its own right for several centuries, but before the 17th century it was a detached chapelry of the parish of Llangoedmor.
 Since 1934, it has been part of the parish of Y Ferwig.

 The building was restored in 1853 and again after storm damage in 1917.
 A 1912 photograph shows the south windows in different positions.

 Vandalism

 In December 2021 the church was extensively vandalised; within days, an international fundraising appeal had achieved its target of £20,000.
 Discussions on safety and security were planned.